NovaByteTeam/novabyte-os/README.md

 - No edition system, no update pipeline, and no telemetry
 - The "NBOSP" apps are stock versions that come preinstalled — pure NovaByte apps that we replaced with our own feature-heavy versions in v3.
 The OS is fully customisable, clean, and lightweight.
 We took NBOSP and built on top of it with an update system and many more features.
 - We maintain two separate app lines: NBOSP apps and our own full-featured apps.
-- The NBOSP apps are in maintenance mode — we are not adding new features or making interface changes, but we continue to deliver compatibility, bug, and security fixes.
+- The NBOSP apps are feature-frozen — we are not adding new features or making interface changes to them, but compatibility, bug, and security fixes continue as always.
+- NBOSP itself (the OS) is **not abandoned** — and don't worry if it looks feature complete.
+We'll keep holding on and adding anything new we can.
+It won't always be exciting or frequent, but we're not done.
+We actually ship fixes and changes to NBOSP faster than v3 — the codebase is small and easy to maintain, so things move quickly when they need to.
 - Apps are included because NBOSP is meant to be functional out of the box.
 As a desktop OS, it can browse, play music, manage files, install `.novaapp` packages, and more.
 - All listed apps are built specifically for the NovaByte Open Source Project and are free to use, customise, or modify however you like.